 There is a lot to say about reviews and already plenty of listicles out there that explore the ever-growing digital landscape of platforms1.
-So we decided to collect useful data on users’ behaviors to give you food for thought.
-Whether you are doing B2B or B2C business, here is why and how reviews matter so much.
+So we have decided to collect useful data on user behavior to give you food for thought.
+Whether you are doing B2B or B2C business, here is how and why reviews matter so much.

 On reviews and platforms

 Reviews have historical significance.
 They provided a satisfactory solution to the “trust issues” that – analysts once said – would plague the emerging online business model, making it unsustainable.
 What happened next is history.
 In the meantime, built-in or dedicated review platforms have proliferated.
 There is mounting evidence that reviews are now an integral part of the sales process2.
 According to the Spiegel Research Institute, “nearly 95% of consumers read online reviews before making a purchase”.
 And for businesses, “displaying reviews can increase conversion rates by 270%”.